SAP/node-rfc/README.md

 More info: **[Installation](doc/installation.md)**

-:exclamation: The build from source requires NodeJS release with minimum N-API version given in `package.json` property "napi_versions": [NodeJS/N-API version matrix](https://nodejs.org/api/n-api.html#node-api-version-matrix).
+:exclamation: The build from source requires Node.js release with minimum N-API version given in `package.json` property "napi_versions": [Node-API version matrix](https://nodejs.org/api/n-api.html#node-api-version-matrix).

 After the SAP NW RFC SDK is installed on your system, the `node-rfc` can be installed from npm: